The Shipping Law Review: Singapore

 However, there may be rare instances where a bill of lading may not be considered a document of title or a contract of carriage.
 In the 2016 High Court decision of The 'Star Quest',48 the High Court held, among other things, that it was at least arguable that the bills of lading could not be relied on as contractual documents, and that their express terms indicated that they did not operate as documents of title required for the delivery of the bunkers.
 The bills of lading stated that the bunkers were 'bound for bunkers for ocean-going vessels'.
 As no destination or range of destinations was specified, the High Court's view was that the contract of carriage would be too uncertain to be enforceable.
 Further, notwithstanding that the bills of lading bore the common notation 'one of which is accomplished, the others to stand void', they specifically contemplated delivery of the bunkers to multiple ocean-going vessels, and it would have been unworkable to have expected delivery of each sub-parcel to be accomplished only against production of a single set of the bills of lading.

 Where incorporation of charter terms into bill of lading contracts is concerned, Singapore law generally follows English law principles on contractual incorporation of terms.
 General words of incorporation will suffice to incorporate terms linked to the carriage or delivery of the goods, provided that the incorporating document identifies, either expressly or implicitly, the charter party to be incorporated.
 Specific words of incorporation are required to incorporate 'collateral' or 'ancillary' clauses, such as law and jurisdiction or arbitration clauses.
-As long as the law and jurisdiction (or arbitration) clause in the charter party is validly incorporated in the bill of lading, it is binding upon a third-party lawful holder of the bill of lading.
+As long as the law and jurisdiction (or arbitration) clause in the charter party is validly incorporated in the bill of lading, it is binding on a third-party lawful holder of the bill of lading.
 A demise clause providing that the parties to the contract evidenced by the bill of lading are the shipper and the shipowner is generally upheld and valid.

 iv Limitation of liability